Julia Jarman: Background

 Julia Jarman was born Julia Hudspeth in Deeping St James near the city of Peterborough in the UK, and now lives in Riseley, Bedfordshire.
 She studied English and drama at Manchester University and then qualified as a teacher.
 Her first book, When Poppy Ran Away, was published in 1985.
 She had three children all born in the early 1970s who have influenced her writing.
 After her youngest daughter, Mary, gave birth to her first grandson, Theo (born 10 June 2001), she started to write picture books for infants.
 Her first picture book was Big Red Bath (2004).
 Mary had two more children after Theo called Maya (born 30 September 2003) and Lois (born 12 December 2005), which made her write more picture books including Big Blue Train, Big Yellow Digger, Class Two at the Zoo, Class Three All at Sea and Ants in Your Pants.

 Big Red Bath became a successful stage show in 2013.
 Directed by Chris Elwell of Half Moon Young People's Theatre in Limehouse, East London, it is a co-production with Full House Theatre of Bedford.
-The French alternative indie-electro- pop-trio, We are Evergreen, created the music.
-It will tour the UK in 2014 following a week-long run at Half Moon beginning 31 January.
+The French alternative indie-electro-pop-trio We Are Evergreen created the music.
+The group toured the UK in 2014, following a week-long run at Half Moon beginning 31 January.